Diocese of Nola: Antiquity

 The early center of worship was at Cimitile, outside Nola proper and now named for its cemetery.
-The basilica of St Felix Martyr was built by Bishop Paulinus in the late 4th or early 5th century.
+The basilica of St Felix Martyr was built by Bishop Paulinus of Nola in the late 4th or early 5th century.
 Paulinus is traditionally credited with the introduction of bells into Christian ritual, whence two major medieval forms became known as nolas and campanas.